shadps4-emu/shadPS4/documents/building-windows.md

 ### Cloning the source code

-1. Open Git for Windows, navigate to a place where you want to store the shadPS4 source code folder
+1. Open your terminal and where to shadPS4 folder: `cd shadps4\shared`
-2. cd `shadps4\shared`
 3. Clone the repository by running
     `git clone --depth 1 --recursive https://github.com/shadps4-emu/shadPS4 .`